Breeding Approval & Grading for Stallions & Mares In PFH, SSSH, SNH, & AAH Studbooks

 c) LOOSE JUMPING SECTION

 This section is to assess attitude, willingness, general athleticism, and shape over the jumps.
-A sequence of 3 jumps are to be negotiated down a jumping lane within the main arena; the distances between jumps will be adjusted to the proportions of the horse.
-The jumps will increase in height from the 1st to the 3rd, and will be modest to begin with in order to encourage confidence.
-Owners will be consulted about increases in the jump heights in relation to their horse’s age and experience.
-There will be 2 forays down the jump lane each time before the jumps are raised.
+A sequence of 3 jumps are to be negotiated down a jumping lane within an arena or a section of a field; the distances between jumps will need to be adjusted to suit the proportions of the horse and it’s length of stride.
+The jumps should increase in height from the 1st to the 3rd.
+When you are training your horse for the videos, start with small jumps to begin with in order to encourage confidence and make sure you spend time getting the distances between the jumps correct for your horse to do well in the final submitted Videos.

 VALLE ASOMBROSO – First Spanish Spotted Saddle Horse to be Approved For Breeding.
 This young Stallion loose jumped with great style and scope.